AdaptInfer/context-review/manuscript.md

 Estimating a unique $\theta_i$ from a single observation is ill-posed unless we impose structure—smoothness, sparsity, shared representations, or latent grouping.
 And as adaptivity becomes more implicit (e.g., via neural networks or black-box inference), we must develop tools to recover, interpret, or constrain the underlying parameter variation.

-In this review, we examine methods that model how parameters vary with context.
+In this review, we examine methods that use context to guide inference, either by specifying how parameters change with covariates or by learning to adapt behavior implicitly.
-We trace a trajectory from classical models that impose explicit structure on $\theta_i$, to modern methods where parameter variation is learned implicitly through flexible function classes.
-Along the way, we highlight shared principles, formal distinctions, and practical implications for estimating, interpreting, and constraining context-dependent models.
-Finally, we consider how the emergence of foundation models opens new opportunities for context-adaptive inference by scaling personalized opportunities and encouraging a rethinking of what adaptivity means in practice.
+We begin with classical models that impose explicit structure—such as varying-coefficient models and multi-task learning—and then turn to more flexible approaches like meta-learning and in-context learning with foundation models.
+Though these methods arise from different traditions, they share a common goal: to tailor inference to the local characteristics of each observation or task.
+Along the way, we highlight recurring themes: complex models often decompose into simpler, context-specific components; foundation models can both adapt to and generate context; and context-awareness challenges classical assumptions of homogeneity.
+These perspectives offer a unifying lens on recent advances and open new directions for building adaptive, interpretable, and personalized models.

 ## From Population Assumptions to Context-Adaptive Inference